 How Sever’s Disease Develops

 One such growth plate can be found in the lower back of the heel, near the Achilles tendon.
 If a child is very active, the constant pressure on the heel from running and jumping can put repetitive stress on the Achilles tendon as well as the growth plate in the heel.
 This wear and tear can damage the growth plate in the heel, causing pain and inflammation.

+One common sign of developing Sever’s Disease in many children is a change in the way they walk.
 If their heels hurt too much to walk on, they may start to limp, favoring the stronger foot, or start walking on their toes instead of their heels.

 Stretches for Heel Pain Relief

-Although Sever’s disease will eventually resolve itself, it can still be a painful experience for your child and will likely disrupt their day-to-day life.
+Even though this condition will eventually resolve itself, it can still be a painful experience for your child and will likely disrupt their day-to-day life.
 Fortunately, there are some exercises and stretches your child can practice that may help to relieve their heel pain and keep them on their feet.